Frequently Asked Questions

 Property owners will continue to have 30 days from the mailing of their notice to submit a request for review.

-We encourage property owners to contact us if they have any questions.
+Property owners are encouraged to contact Service New Brunswick if they have any questions.

 Market values are used because they are transparent, easy to understand and a fair and realistic measure of a property's value.